Tab panels

 - The

-attribute should be applied to each tab.
-Its value should be set dynamically according to the state of the associated tab:aria-selected="true"
+aria-selectedattribute must be applied to each tab.
+Its value must be set dynamically according to the state of the associated tab:aria-selected="true"on the selected tab.aria-selected="false"on the other tabs, which have not been selected.

 - The